Home » Indian Polity » Financial Emergency

 Financial Emergency Meaning

-According to Article 360 of the Indian Constitution, the President must declare a financial emergency if the country experiences a financial crisis.
+Article 360 of the Indian Constitution allows the President to declare a financial emergency if the financial stability or credit of India, or any part of it, is threatened.
 This imposition may be in place for however long the situation requires once it has been agreed by both houses of the Parliament.
 Based on its policies, the Union gains the right to provide the state’s financial directives.

 Also Read: Parliament Session